 What do tourists like to do when they are visiting a new place?
 THEY SHOP, of course!
 And the Shops At Rivercenter do disappoint for that option.
 When I was teenager, the SAR went by another, more basic name.
 We called it Rivercenter Mall, but I guess that with all the revamping that has occurred over the years, a renaming of the mall was inevitable.
 There are 3 HUGE floors of retail stores that fill the shopping center including a Dave & Busters,and one floor specifically dedicated to dining.
 Being a self proclaimed Foodie, that is obviously my favorite floor to be on!
 But you can definitely “Shop Til You Drop” there.

 And when you’re done, you can go catch a movie at the IMAX Theater at the very top floor, or head right to your hotel room.
 That’s because there are about 6 different luxury hotels only a few steps away.
-The Marriot Rivercenter Hotel is literally attached the center.
+The Marriot Rivercenter Hotel is literally attached the center ( click here for a Marriot Promo Code to save you some coin).
 The Menger Hotel , which is known for it’s famous room hauntings, is sure to raise your curiosity.
 There are just so many things to buy and shops to visit, and you won’t even be leaving the downtown area!
 There’s still North Star Mall to visit so you can get to see the Big Boots outside of the mall.
 Man, I get so excited talking about my home town… it’s darn shame I don’t go home more often (sorry, Mommy)!